asyml/texar/examples/bert/data/README.md

 This gives the explanation on data preparation.

-When you run `data/download_glue_data.py` in the parent directory, by default, the download GLUE datasets are stored here.
+When you run `data/download_glue_data.py` in the parent directory, by default, all datasets in GLEU will be stored here.
 For more information on GLUE, you can refer to
 [gluebenchmark](https://gluebenchmark.com/tasks)

 Here we show the data format of the SSN-2 example.